You must tell us about any issues that could affect your fitness to practise if you are:

 You must notify us if there is any change in the circumstances relating to the fitness to practise declaration that you made as part of your application or renewal process.
 You must notify us of any such change within seven days from the day the change occurred by completing an online fitness to practise declaration.
 Complete an online health declaration if you are declaring a health related matter.

-The online declaration forms are for pharmacists or pharmacy technicians who need to provide information on a criminal conviction or a health matter about which they have not previously advised the Registrar.
+The online declaration forms are for pharmacists or pharmacy technicians who need to provide information on a criminal conviction or a health matter about which they have not previously advised the registrar.

-If you are applying for :
+If you are a current pharmacist foundation trainee, or are applying for :

-- the pharmacist pre-registration scheme
+- the pharmacist foundation training scheme

 - initial registration